chuang76/website-hugo/content/posts/mistake.md

 }
 ```

 The priority of the assignment operator (=) is less than the relation operator (<).
 Since opening a file called password is successful, the return value is nonnegative.
-Hence, the value of fd is 1.
+Hence, the value of fd is false (i.e., 0).

-Subsequently, the program reads the contents of fd (1 means stdin), and stores the contents into a buffer called pw_buf1.
+Subsequently, the program reads the contents pointed by the file descriptor fd (0 means stdin), and stores the contents into a buffer called pw_buf1.
 Besides, another buffer called pw_buf2 is provided for the user to enter arbitrary values.
 The contents of pw_buf2 then are applied to XOR encryption.
-Finally, if the encrypted pw_buf2 is equal to pw_buf1, we can view the executable flag.
+Finally, if the encrypted pw_buf2 is equal to pw_buf1, we can view contents of an executable flag.

-Now, since we can control both pw_buf1 and pw_buf2, it is simple to capture the flag.
+Now, since we can control both pw_buf1 and pw_buf2, it is easy to capture the flag.
 Let's write a simple program called p1.c to figure out what values should be entered.

 ```
 #include <stdio.h>